octanner/ios-team/swift-style-guide.md

 > TODO: Describe how and when to use extensions, and how to document them so their separate intents are obvious.

-## Comments

-When they are needed, comments should be used to explain **why** a particular piece of code does something.
-Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-This does not apply to those comments used to generate documentation.

-### Generated Documentation Comments

-Each type declaration should have a description of its intended purpose in a document-generating comment.
-Functions should have doc comments when doing so would clarify the use of the function beyond its name and declaration of parameters.

-> TODO: show good and bad doc

 ## Error Handling

 > TODO: Discuss `try` and `catch` here, and give guidance on when to use those versus other approaches.

-## Xcode project

-The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
-Any Xcode groups created should be reflected by folders in the filesystem.
-Code should be grouped not only by type, but also by feature for greater clarity.

-When possible, always turn on “Treat Warnings as Errors” in the target’s Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
-If you need to ignore a specific warning, use [Clang’s pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

 # Other Swift Style Guides